vrockai/pipeline-test/docs/content.md

 ---

-## Cross-sectional comparisons of subgingival microbiome and gingival fluid inflammatory cytokines in periodontally healthy vegetarians versus non-vegetarians
+## Cross-sectional comparisons of subgingival microbiome and gingival fluid inflammatory cytokines in periodontally healthy vegetarians versus non-vegetarians.
+ 27.08.2021, _A Khocht, M Orlich, B Paster, D Bellinger, L Lenoir, C Irani, G Fraser_

+Vegetarian diets are known to reduce inflammation.
+The objective of this study was to test the hypothesis that reduced inflammation associated with a vegetarian diet would promote a more commensal subgingival bacterial profile.

 [Source](https://doi.org/10.1111/jre.12922)

+10.1111/jre.12922

 ---